-1.)
-Removing Rods and Blocks

-NOTE: Since this step involves removing hardware from the bottom of the lower front crosspiece, you may wish to block up the front of the loom for easier access to the hardware.
+NOTE: E-Lift, Skip this section if your loom has an A-Lift or 1.
+Removing Rods and Blocks NOTE: Since this step involves removing hardware from the bottom of the lower front crosspiece, you may wish to block up the front of the loom for easier access to the hardware.
 Look at your lower front crosspiece and notice that mounted on the top of it are two wooden mounting blocks: one 3/8" steel rod and two round wooden spacers.
-Remove both blocks and separate them from the rod (notice that the "rod hole" is off-set (slightly) away from the lower front ... remember to reassemble the blocks the same way).

-2.)
-Installation of Treadles (see Figure #14)

-Locate the treadles.
+Remove both blocks and separate them from the rod (notice that the "rod hole" is off-set (slightly) away from the lower front remember to reassemble the blocks the same way).
+2. Installation of Treadles (see Figure #14) Locate the treadles.
 There are two treadles: one is shorter than the other.
 Kneeling over the lower front, orient them so that the longer one is on the left.
 Now pick up the rod that you took off of the lower front.
-Slip the rod through the horizontal hole at the end of each treadle with both wooden spacers in place between the treadles.
-Now slip the treadle end blocks onto each end of the rod.
-The order of parts in the assembly now should be as follows (from left to right):

-- ♦ left mounting block

-- ♦ left treadle (the long one)
+Slip the r through the horizontal hole at the end of each treadle with both wooden spacers in place between the treadles.
+Now slip the treadl end blocks onto each end of the rod.
+The order of parts in the assembly now should be as follows (from left to right): left mounting block left treadle (the long one) two spacers right treadle right mounting block

-- two spacers

-- right treadle

-- right mounting block

-You can now bolt this treadle assembly to the top face of the lower front and gently set the front of the loom back down on the floor.
+You can now bolt this treadle assembly to the top face of the lower front and gently set the front of the loom back down on the floor r.

 Check your treadle assembly with Figure #14 to be certain you've done it correctly.
-OK, now let's tackle the tie-up.
+OK, now let's tackle the tie -up.

-3.)
-Treadle Tie-Up

-A.) Left Treadle
+- 3. Treadle Tie-Up - A. Left Treadle